ibm-js/dworklight/store/README.md

 To use the store, do the following:

-1. Create the JSON store for the local collection, and set it on the WorklightStore so it can use it as an offline cache.
+1. Create the JSON store for the local collection, and set it on the JSON Store so it can use it as an offline cache.
 For instance, in the following code block, we create a "Transaction" collection.

 ```
 require([